Skip to content

 To check your CTRs, open the Salesforce service console.
 Then, choose AC Contact Trace Records.

-• Review the Lambda functions for function timeouts, throttles, or errors that might be causing the import issue.
-The Lambda functions that are responsible for moving the CTRs are sfContactTraceRecord and sfCTRTrigger.
+Complete the steps in Contact trace report import on the Amazon Connect Salesforce CTI Adapter website.
+Then, check your attribute settings and Lambda functions.
+If you set up the Salesforce Lambdas manually, then set the postcallCTRImportEnabled attribute to true.
+Review the Lambda functions for function timeouts, throttles, or errors that might cause the import issue.
+The Lambda functions that move the CTRs are sfContactTraceRecord and sfCTRTrigger.

-2. Attach the Lambda logs for three or more occurrences of the issue to the support case.
+If the issue persists, then create a case with AWS Support.
+Attach the Lambda logs for three or more occurrences of the issue to the support case.